l7mp/stunner/docs/examples/janus/README.md

 ### Ingress and Cert manager installation

-To ingest secured traffic into the cluster, you need to install some required resources.
-Please follow the instructions in [this section](../TLS.md#installation).
+To ingest secured traffic into the cluster, you need to install some resources.
+Please follow the instructions in [this section](../TLS.md#installation) to install Ingress and Cert manager.

 ### STUNner